-Choosing a checking account these days mainly comes down to how and when a bank charges you fees.
-These fees can add up quickly if you don’t live or work near your bank.
+Checking account fees can add up quickly if you don’t live or work near your bank.

 If you are someone that uses an ATM to withdraw cash often, you’ll want to open an account that has a widespread network of ATMs in areas that you frequent.

-When you hear the term “free checking,” it usually means a checking account with no maintenance fees.
+When you hear the term “free checking,” it usually means an account with no maintenance fees.
 A maintenance fee is charged by the bank monthly to maintain your account.
 On average these fees add up to almost $160 annually, so finding a checking free checking account can save you a lot of money.

 Free checking accounts, however, usually come with stipulations.
-Common requirements often include a minimum monthly balance or a direct deposit requirement.
-If you can abide by the bank’s stipulations it can save you a lot of money in the long run and a maintenance-free checking account could be right for you.
+Common requirements often include a minimum balance or a direct deposit requirement.
+If you can abide by the bank’s stipulations it can save you a lot of money in the long run.

 Minimum Opening Balances

 Minimum opening balances are also something to consider.
 Most banks have a minimum requirement for opening a particular type of checking account, but the amount can vary.

 Basic accounts can swing from $25 to $100 or sometimes much more.
 If an account has a minimum balance requirement ranging from $100 to $500 or more, it’s easy to be hit with a monthly fee if your account balance dips below the required amount regularly.